 The community midwives can help with all aspects of pregnancy and the postnatal period.
 Messages can be left either by ringing Isebrook Hospital between 9.15 and 10.00am or the labour-ward of Kettering Maternity Unit.

 We have two experienced members of staff making up our Counselling/Mental Health Well Being Team.
 They attend the surgery two days each week.
 You can only see members of this team if you have been referred by health professionals, ie doctors, nurses or health visitors.
 If you feel you would benefit from this service, please discuss it with your doctor.

 We have dedicated time set aside to conduct additional training for doctors and all practice staff.
 This happens in all practices throughout Northampton and many others around the country.
-Spinney Brook Medical Centre training sessions are held on specific Wednesdays (details here).
+Spinney Brook Medical Centre training sessions are held on specific Wednesdays (details can be found on the home page).
 On these afternoons the Medical Centre will be closed from 12.30pm.
 If you need urgent medical attention during this time you should dial 111 to speak to the NHS 111 service.
 If you have a life-threatening emergency you should of course dial 999.

 Our practice is a training practice for new General Practitioners.
 The trainer in the practice is Dr English.
 Our GP registrars are with us for a few months at a time as part of their ongoing training.
 Video recordings of consultations are often used for training purposes and therefore you may be asked if you are willing to have your consultation videoed.
 You will be asked at the time you book your appointment if you consent to this.
 The training doctor and registrar are the only people to use the recording - it is then erased.